coin-or/SHOT/docs/DebuggingSHOT.md

   specific to native quadratic handling will only show up in one of the two configurations, and testing only the default for a given solver can miss it entirely.
+- A change that is only meant to be faster or tidier can be *proved* to leave behaviour alone instead of argued about, using the whole-problem dumps as an oracle.
+Dump `reformulatedproblem.txt` for a set of instances and, since the reformulation has several branches, once per setting that selects them (`Model.Reformulation.Quadratics.Decomposition.Method` 0/1/2 and `Model.Reformulation.Constraint.PartitionNonlinearTerms`).
+Then put the one changed file back with `git show HEAD:<file> > <file>`, rebuild, dump into a second directory, restore your version, and `diff -rq` the two trees.
+  `Termination.TimeLimit=1` is enough, since the dumps are written before the solve.
+Checksum the file after restoring it, so you know your version came back.
+- Before making a per-element operation more expensive, grep for callers inside a loop. `LinearObjectiveFunction::add(term)` was changed to merge duplicates, for consistency with `LinearConstraint::add(term)`, which turned the loop in `ModelingSystemGAMS::copyQuadraticTerms` over every quadratic term of the objective into quadratic-time work.
+The term containers in `src/Model/Terms.h` search all existing terms on a single `add`, so one call costs the size of the container.
+- A model property that is wrong but only sometimes is often a cached value that nobody invalidated. `Terms` caches `convexity` and `monotonicity`, and the quadratic terms also cache a gradient structure and Hessian; `add()` resets them, the inherited `push_back` does not.
+When a convexity or a bound looks right on a fresh problem and wrong after a reformulation, look for a `push_back` on a term container that should have been an `add` or should have been followed by `invalidateProperties()`.

 ### Fast, targeted crash diagnosis